 Barbados in July and August: 5 things to see and do

-Hello and thanks for stopping by our blog, Carnivalista Lifestyle!
-We’ve dedicated the month of August to spotlight the beautiful island of Barbados and this blog will focus on 5 things to see and do in Barbados in July and August.
+Hello and thanks for stopping by our blog!
+If you’re travelling to Barbados in July or August, then you’re in the right place.
+Update: we’ve added a video here of 5 things to see and do in Barbados in July and August.

 Let’s jump right in!

 #1: Visit an Oistins fish fry

 Of course, at the top of the list is something that involves delicious food!
 For us, food can make or break a trip.
 If you’re visiting Barbados in July or August, be sure to have a Friday night included in your trip so you can see an Oistins fish fry.

 The fishing village of Oistins has a Friday night fish fry every week, however during the months of July and August, they’re kicked up a notch with a DJ, more locals and even more tourists thrown into the mix!

 There’s lots of great people watching; literally all you need is a little bench on the sidewalk and you can watch the people walking by.
 But, why would you want to not answer the call of the delicious aromas coming from the vendors?
 Try any kind of seafood imaginable, from different varieties of fish, to (super cheap) lobster.
 All freshly prepared and served with mouth-watering Bajan specialty sides like macaroni pie!
 We can taste it right now.
 In case you wanted a vendor recommendation, be sure to go to Chillin’ and Grillin’.